Chromolith/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 > 4810.4985351563

 Data field identifier: **precursor_mass**
 This field may not contain multiple elements.
-It is converted into a float then rounded to 5 **digits** (digits! not decimal places.)
+It is converted into a float then rounded to 5 **digits** (digits! not decimal places - edit from Nathan: I don't think this should be rounded to 5 digits, as wouldn't that lead to the first example being 1569.6?
+If so, that's not enough information.
+We really need it to show 4 decimal places ideally.
+Hope that makes sense.
+Perhaps I have it wrong with what you mean by digits?)
 This value is then stored in the `IdEstimate` entity, in the `precursor_mass` attribute as a float.